MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 You can upload a crash, error, or attachment log to App Center and view the details in the App Center Diagnostics UI.

-To upload a report, you need to call the App Center ingestion endpoint with the headers:
+To upload a report, call the App Center ingestion endpoint with the headers:

-- `Content Type`: describes the format of the body.
-App Center currently only support JSON format.
+- `Content-Type`: describes the format of the body.
+App Center currently only supports JSON format.
-- `App Secret`: this is the unique identifier associated with each app.
+- `app-secret`: this is the unique identifier associated with each app.
 You can find this in your app settings page.
-- `Install ID`: this can be any GUID used to keep track of counts
+- `install-id`: this can be any GUID used to keep track of counts

 You can find examples of how to upload a crash report, error report, and attachment below.